knights-lab/BURST/README.md

 burst -q myQueries.fasta -a MyDB.acc -r MyDB.edb
 ```

-Note that burst could also report LCA taxonomy for each query sequence if taxonomy is provided with `-b MyDB.tax` (a tab-delimited taxonomy file where the first column contains the entire sequence header for each sequence in the original fasta file, and the second column contains semi-colon-separated taxonomy).
+Note that burst can also report LCA taxonomy for each query sequence if taxonomy is provided with `-b MyDB.tax` (a tab-delimited taxonomy file where the first column contains the entire sequence header for each sequence in the original fasta file, and the second column contains semi-colon-separated taxonomy).
 In this case the command above becomes:

 ```
 burst -q myQueries.fasta -a MyDB.acc -r MyDB.edb -b MyDB.tax